i-gbenebor/TechTogether/README.md

 The .mp4 is our demo

-https://tt-api-sp1dev.c9users.io/gapi.html is a live demo if our Google API use
+https://tt-api-sp1dev.c9users.io/gapi.html is a live demo of our Google API use